shivanshdave/2020-432/quizzes/quiz2/README.md

     - a subfolder called data with four data sets that should help you complete the Quiz
         - The data files are called `quiz2_q09.Rds`, `quiz2_q18.csv`, `quiz2_q22.Rds` and `smart_oh14.Rds`.
     - a PDF copy of the Quiz, which is 37 pages long, and which contains all 24 items, and detailed instructions, including a list of R packages I used in developing the answers to the Quiz.
-    - a brief video recording of Dr. Love giving you instructions for the Quiz
+    - a video recording of Dr. Love giving you instructions for the Quiz
     - a Google Doc containing Key Links for Quiz 2 including to this page, to the recording of Dr. Love talking about the Quiz, and to [the Google Form](http://bit.ly/432-2020-quiz2-answer-form).

 The quiz will be treated as if it is worth 100 points in total, but the highest possible score will actually be 105 points.